rcsweeny22/Sweeny-Data-Science-Portfolio/README.md

 ### Send this [link](https://sweeny-data-science-portfolio-cu5pwrtpvbf7habq472ote.streamlit.app/) to family and friends and spread the Classification Model love!

 ### 🖥️ Overview:
-- In this project I created a Streamlit app that is accessible to anyone who uses this <link>.
+- In this project I created a Streamlit app that is accessible to anyone who uses this [link](https://sweeny-data-science-portfolio-cu5pwrtpvbf7habq472ote.streamlit.app/).
 By using either a pre-loaded Seaborn dataset such as Titanic, Penguins, or Taxis, or uploading your own csv.file, users are able to explore the different dimensions of K Nearest Neighbors (KNN).
 - KNN is a form of machine learning that is used with classification models.
 KNN allows you to classify new data points based off of the identitiy of a certain number of (k) nearby data points or 'neighbors.'
 - By looking at the accuracy and F1-scores, the KNN classification model can be analyzed.
 Confusion matrices are also shown for users to visualize the data that was classified correctly and falsely by the trained KNN model.
 Users can also switch between scaled and unscaled data to see how that imapcts accuracy scores.